-If you are using VPS or a dedicated cloud server (hosting), you will find your IP address on the cloud instances page and the network section.
+If you use VPS or a dedicated cloud server (hosting), you will find your IP address on the cloud instances page and the network section.

 In this tutorial, I have used Liquid Web Nexcess cloud hosting.
 This hosting is great for WordPress websites.
 Higher performance with easy scalability.
-Try Liquid Web for 14 Days Without Credit or Debit Card.
+Try Nexcess by Liquid Web for 14 Days Without a Credit or Debit Card.